drew5494/Twitter2Bluesky/README.md

 Run the cookie_generator.py script to create a login file compatible with Twikit.

-Replace target-twitter-screen-name in the script with the desired Twitter username.
+Replace `target-twitter-screen-name` in the script with the desired Twitter username, and replace `your-bluesky-username` and `your-bluesky-password` with your Bluesky account credentials.

 Run the twitter2bluesky.py script to fetch the latest tweets and post them!